North Dakota Judgment Collection

 The debtor’s exemption claim

 The dependent reduction is not the only protection a North Dakota debtor can assert.
-When a garnishment reaches funds rather than ongoing wages, such as a bank account, the debtor generally has twenty days to file a claim of exemptions and stop the seizure of protected money.
+Under section 32-09.1-22 the defendant claiming that the indebtedness or property is exempt must, at or before twenty days after service of the garnishee summons, file a schedule of all personal property subscribed and sworn as provided in section 28-22-07.
+That is a general remedy, not only a bank-account one, and section 32-09.1-23 sets the hearing on three days’ notice to the plaintiff.
 Certain income is exempt at the source no matter where it lands first, including Social Security, Supplemental Security Income, veterans’ benefits, and most other federal benefit payments.
-A worker who believes the wrong amount is being withheld, or that exempt funds were swept, raises it through the exemption process rather than by ignoring the garnishment.
+A worker who believes the wrong amount is being withheld, or that exempt funds were swept, raises it through this process rather than by ignoring the garnishment.
+Section 32-09.1-03(5) backstops all of it: “No court of this state may make, execute, or enforce any order or process in violation of this section.”

 Support, bankruptcy, and tax debts